Samuel Morse: Painting

 Morse expressed some of his Calvinist beliefs in his painting, Landing of the Pilgrims, through the depiction of simple clothing as well as the people's austere facial features.
 His image captured the psychology of the Federalists; Calvinists from England brought to North America ideas of religion and government, thus linking the two countries.
 This work attracted the attention of the notable artist, Washington Allston.
 Allston wanted Morse to accompany him to England to meet the artist Benjamin West.
 Allston arranged—with Morse's father—a three-year stay for painting study in England.
 The two men set sail aboard the Libya on July 15, 1811.

 In England, Morse perfected his painting techniques under Allston's watchful eye; by the end of 1811, he gained admittance to the Royal Academy.
 At the academy, he was moved by the art of the Renaissance and paid close attention to the works of Michelangelo and Raphael.
 After observing and practicing life drawing and absorbing its anatomical demands, the young artist produced his masterpiece, the Dying Hercules.
 (He first made a sculpture as a study for the painting.)

-To some, the Dying Hercules seemed to represent a political statement against the British and also the American Federalists.
-The muscles symbolized the strength of the young and vibrant United States versus the British and British-American supporters.
-During Morse's time in Britain, the Americans and British were engaged in the War of 1812.
-Both societies were conflicted over loyalties.
-Anti-Federalist Americans aligned themselves with the French, abhorred the British, and believed a strong central government to be inherently dangerous to democracy.
+During Morse's time in England, the British and Americans were engaged in the War of 1812, which the pro-British Federalists had consistently opposed.
 As the war raged on, Morse's letters to his parents became more anti-Federalist in tone.
-In one such letter, Morse wrote:
+In one letter, Morse wrote: